 Bonus Material: Pledges of $5 or more Get Immediate Access to Bonus Sessions

 Not only do $5 pledges give you access to the the 20 most recent sessions, it opens up bonus session footage.
-Bonus sessions are more free flowing sessions that may not have the same coherence of instruction as Muay Thai Library sessions, but they are full of gold, and come with my audio commentary.
+Bonus sessions are more free flowing sessions that may not have the same coherence of instruction as regular Muay Thai Library sessions, but they are full of gold, and come with my audio commentary.
 Their written posts are also more brief.